waterstopper/waterstopper.github.io/content/100-days/introduction-to-grammars.md

 #### Regular grammar (type 3)

 Subset of content free grammars is regular grammars.
-It puts a restriction on right-hand side of its rules, three types of expressions are allowed:
+It puts a restriction on the right-hand side of its rules, three types of expressions are allowed:

 * empty string